NAPRA Standards (Non-sterile Compounding): LP3 Network’s Comprehensive Approach to Achieving Compliance

-In the last year, Canada’s National Association of Pharmacy Regulatory Authorities (NAPRA) published Model Standards for Pharmacy Compounding of Non-sterile Preparations and the companion Guidance Document for Pharmacy Compounding of Non-sterile Preparations.
-Navigating through these new requirements and strategizing their practical implementation can be challenging.
+In recent years, Canada’s National Association of Pharmacy Regulatory Authorities (NAPRA) published Model Standards for Pharmacy Compounding of Non-Sterile Preparations and the companion Guidance Document for Pharmacy Compounding of Non-Sterile Preparations.
+This program navigates through these new requirements.

-During this 8-hour live event, participants will be guided through the new 2018 NAPRA standards of practice with an emphasis on how to practically implement and apply these standards today.
-The framework of this program mirrors NAPRA’s model standards’ unique infrastructure:
+During this blended learning program, participants will be guided through these standards of practice with an emphasis on how they can be practically implemented.
+The framework of this program is described by the following subsections:

 - Regulatory framework